Local browser tools for images, video, and audio

 Video workflow hub

-Start with the browser question that matters: what can this runtime decode, preview, or export safely, and what fallback still gets the job done?
+Start with the browser question that matters: what can this runtime decode, preview, or export safely, and which other output still gets the job done?

 Video conversion, compression, resize, trim, crop, mute, audio extraction, and frame extraction.